 In physics, we come across various motions of a body.
 What causes the motion of an object?
 The answer is a force.
 What stops an object under motion?
 The answer is Force.
 Thus, in general Force and Motion are like two sides of a coin.
-An example for the interdependence of force and motion is Throwing a ball and catching a ball.
+Example: the interdependence of force and motion is seen in throwing a ball and catching a ball.
 Let us first understand the meaning of force and motion individually and then the relation between them.

 We can say that force is a push or pull acting on an object or energy as an attribute of physical action or movement.
 This occurs when two entities are in contact.
 According to the universal law of gravitation, every object in this universe exerts a force on others.
 The force acting on an object is given by the following parameter: